EricW128/SwapNest/README.md

 # SwapNest
 SwapNest is a Kotlin-based Android application that allows users to donate or exchange unused items within a community.
+The application is developed using Trae.